How to Create and Manage an AWS VPC

 Create the NAT Gateway Components

-Add a AWS::EC2::NATGateway
+Add an AWS::EC2::NATGateway

-Component to each of the Public
+Component to the Grid, hit Esc

-Set name names of the Component to be NAT Gateway (1|2|3)
+Set name names of each of the Components to be NAT Gateway (1|2|3)

 Set the ConnectivityType